YOU MUST BE A PAID CLUB MEMBER TO JOIN OUR RIDES

 This ride will be limited to 15 club members only and will commence at 9am, departure location to be determined.
 Based on previous rides of similar duration, anticipate riding until at least 6pm.
 Look for more details later on this spring.

 Recognized the world over as one of the most beautiful stretches of road anywhere, the Icefields Parkway will be the setting for this skinny tire adventure.
-Using our trusty Sprinter van and a rented minivan, we will caravan to Jasper on Friday evening, leaving Edmonton at 5:30pm for a nights stay in the Town of Jasper.
+Using our trusty Sprinter van and a rented minivan, we will caravan to Jasper on Friday evening, leaving Edmonton at 5:30pm for a one night stay just outside of Hinton.

-We will be on our road bikes by 8am on Saturday morning to make the 200km journey over passes, past glaciers, peaks, rushing rivers and turquoise lakes to incredible Num-Ti-Jah Lodge on Bow Lake.
+We will be on our road bikes by 8am on Saturday morning to make the 300km+ journey over passes, past glaciers, peaks, rushing rivers and turquoise lakes to incredible Num-Ti-Jah Lodge on Bow Lake.
+Thankfully, we’ll do it over three days!